-Forward-thinking leaders understand the critical importance of HR directors in inspiring people to carry out strategic initiatives.
-In this session, the Managing Director of Microsoft Australia will share his insights with our HRD editor.
+Forward-thinking CEOs understand the critical importance of HR directors in inspiring people to carry out strategic initiatives.
+The session will cover:

 |10:30am||Morning refreshments & networking break|